Insurify, a ‘virtual insurance agent,’ raises $100M Series B – TechCrunch

 “Almost half of our revenue comes from self-directed traffic,” Zacharia said.
 “So we want to explore more inorganic growth.”

-James “Jim” O’Neill, founding partner at Motive Partners and partner Andy Rear point out that online purchasing now accounts for almost all of the growth in U.S. auto insurance.
+James “Jim” O’Neill, founding partner at Motive Partners and industry partner Andy Rear point out that online purchasing now accounts for almost all of the growth in U.S. auto insurance.

 “The lesson from other markets which have been through this transition is that customers prefer choice, presented as a simple menu of products and prices from different insurers, and a straightforward online purchasing process,” they wrote via email.
 “The U.S. auto market is huge: even a slow transition to online means a massive opportunity for Insurify.”